Industry

 Past President, VED Council

-Vilas Kale's decades of business experience and his leadership of VED Council have been foundational to the Lemon Ideas partnership.
-As a guest speaker at Season 12, he shared direct, experience-grounded advice on building stable companies — 'Be strong at your last point' is one of the most-quoted observations from the event.
+Vilas Kale has decades of business experience.
+His leadership at VED Council laid the base for the Lemon Ideas tie-up.
+As a guest speaker at Season 12, he gave direct, hard-won advice on building stable firms.
+'Be strong at your last point' was one of the most-quoted lines from the event.

 AK